nafarlee/git-good/README.md

 #### `git checkout <folderpath>`

-Tell `git` to `checkout` every file within `folder` recursively with the versions from the HEAD commit of the current branch.
+Tell `git` to `checkout` every file within `folder` recursively with the versions from the HEAD commit.

 #### `git checkout <local-branch>`